Honors Retreat 2018

-In order to foster a sense of community among new and current students of varied backgrounds, the Honors Program hosts an annual retreat before the fall semester.
+In order to foster a sense of community among new and current students of varied backgrounds, the Honors Program hosts an annual retreat before New Student Orientation in the fall semester.
 During the retreat, Honors faculty and staff take students to a location off-campus for two days of fun, games, and discussions.
 These retreats are a formative experience for incoming Honors students and are critical to the continuing development of the Honors community.
-Note: upperclass students are invited to attend, but new students are required to attend*.
+While upperclass students are invited to attend, but new students are required to attend*.

 Honors Students in JumpStart will attend the Honors Retreat.
 Honors and JumpStart coordinate their schedules to minimize conflicts.
 The retreat is an excellent place to meet new friends.
 New signers who have joined the retreat have enjoyed the experience as a time to develop more confidence in their signing skills and to meet friends outside the JumpStart community.
 New signers have been surprised with how quickly they met new friends and how well they were able to engage with their peers.
 Interpreters are provided for the academic discussions and are available at other times if needed.

 International Students or students registered with the Office for Students with Disabilities will have multiple orientations.
 We will work with other departments to ensure you receive the information you need.
 We also coordinate our schedule with Athletic Director to ensure a smooth transition back to practice after the retreat.
 Practice may be held the early in the morning before leaving the retreat and/or in the evening after we return.